C-J-1/pwa/README.md

 # pwa
-A repository for the exploration of offline HTML5 Application Cache and Progressive Web Apps.
+A repository for the exploration of offline Progressive Web Apps.

 # Set up for development and testing
 Clone the repository to your desktop, open a command prompt, travel to the directory that contains index.html and type: